 The Optima Battery has performed so well in the 2004 (less than 1% failure rate in the first 2 years) and later Prius that we now now only sell the Optima D51R for the 2000 to 2003 Prius.
-Optima: 23% more capacity, spiral wrapped plates for extreme vibration resistance and chemically configured for deep discharges instead of cranking amps (the high voltage battery starts the engine on the Prius) Only $31.05 more! as they last way longer but if you car is only going to be used for a few more years any way this may be a good solution.
+Optima: 23% more capacity, spiral wrapped plates for extreme vibration resistance and chemically configured for deep discharges instead of cranking amps (the high voltage battery starts the engine on the Prius) It cost more but will last about twice as long! as they last way longer but if you car is only going to be used for a few more years any way this may be a good solution.

 We HIGHLY RECOMMEND the Optima Battery

 Battery ships free to all 50 states and US territories.

 JUST SELECT FREE SHIPPING IN THE SHOPPING CART!

 Join hundreds of other Prius owners how have installed this battery with our kit!
 It is easy!
 (This is a battery and installation kit for a Prius 2000 to 2003.)